jido/Quantity/README.md

   = exponent (10ⁿ)

 m
-  = millions, ranges from 0 to 99
+  = millions, ranges from 10 to 99

+Note that the first decimal digit cannot be zero because the native equality and comparison property mandates it.

 The exponent ranges from 2 to 8 (`000` to `110`).